Mission: OSTC will be the global leader within its chosen markets.

 Our ambition is simple, though quite a challenge.

-To be recognised as the global leader in what we do and to bring out the best in everyone who works for us and in every trading opportunity.
-The two ...
+To be recognised as the global leader in what we do and to bring out the best in everyone who works for us and in every trading ...

 Getting a job at OSTC does not come easily.
 Our criteria are stringent and our standards high, but if you become part of our team, you become part of something special: you're trained the OSTC way, developing skills, teamwork and an attitude that will last a lifetime.